 This work is across our clinics in New Zealand and Malaysia, as well as collaborative work with other clinics overseas to ensure we continue to deliver world-class care.
-Our research ranges from ‘blue sky’ science to very practical projects with immediate benefits.
+Our fertility research ranges from ‘blue sky’ science to very practical projects with immediate benefits.

 Our major research partner in New Zealand is the Department of Obstetrics and Gynaecology at the University of Auckland.
 We also work with the Liggins Institute and the Department of Psychology at the University of Auckland, and the School of Biological Sciences at Victoria University.

 As the only clinics in New Zealand investing in the latest equipment such as time-lapse photography (TiMI), we are uniquely positioned to deliver research and to share the benefits with our patients.

 Work presented at international conferences – giving embryos the best environment in the lab

 Does embryo culture media partially ‘dry out’ during IVF culture?

 Masters student Georgia Carpenter was selected to give an oral presentation at ESHRE in Barcelona in 2018, the world’s largest fertility and IVF conference.
 Georgia’s work described how the droplets that hold embryos become more concentrated over the 5-6 days of embryo culture, despite a protective layer of oil.

 Improving culture systems for IVF